HL7/davinci-pct/input/pagecontent/formal_specification.md

 ### Detailed Requirements

 #### Summary
 FHIR uses a pair of resources called [Claim](https://www.hl7.org/fhir/claim.html) and [EOB](http://www.hl7.org/fhir/explanationofbenefit.html) for multiple purposes - they are used for actual claim submission, but they are also used for managing prior authorizations and pre-determinations.
 These uses are distinguished by the Claim.use and ExplanationOfBenefit.use code.
+This guide requires `predetermination` for both Claim.use and ExplanationOfBenefits.use.
 All references to Claim and EOB in this IG are using it for the Advanced Explanation of Benefits (AEOB) purpose.

 #### Submitting a GFE and Polling for an AEOB